sigstore/fulcio/docs/how-certificate-issuing-works.md

 To authorize the token Fulcio must:

-- Use the issuer claim from the token to find the issuers OIDC discovery endpoint
+- Use the issuer claim from the token to find the issuer's OIDC discovery endpoint
-- Download the issuers signing keys from the discovery endpoint
+- Download the issuer's signing keys from the discovery endpoint
 - Verify the ID token signature

 ## 3 | Verifying the challenge